 mill which was situated in Mill Street.
 The old mill was being moved when it toppled over and was damaged beyond repair.
 Lindley’s Mill was derelict for over 100 years.

 Although the workings are long gone, the stone tower (the only complete one in

 Nottinghamshire) was restored in 2003.
-The aim of a joint venture between Ashfield District Council and Sutton Heritage Society is to establish a museum there as a
+The aim of a joint venture between Ashfield District Council and Sutton Heritage Society it is now a museum and a heritage attraction,

 2. Cowpasture Farm

 One of the oldest ~ if not the oldest~ farms in Sutton.
 Now squeezed by neighbouring

 developments, it once supplied the whole of Sutton town with farm produce.

 The United Reform Church, used originally by the Congregational Church, was